dostapczuk/todolist/README.md

 ### Pre-requirements
 Make sure you have Python 3.x installed as well as pip.
 ### Requirements
-To run app you need to install all requirements by using this command:
+To run app you need to install all requirements by using this command inside setup.py directory:

     pip install -e .